 Q: Is a housing deposit required?

-After your application is approved, you will be requested to sign a Housing Contract.
-That deposit is used or returned as provided in the Housing Contract.
+While your application is pending approval, you will be requested to sign a Lease Contract.
+The security deposit is used or returned as provided in the Lease Contract.

 Q: How do I pay the application fee and security deposit?

-A: If applying online, you can pay the application fee and security deposit through the Applicant Portal during the application process.
+A: The application fee and security deposit can be paid by credit card or bank account through the Prospect Portal during the application process.

 Q: I am interested in leasing an apartment, how do I get more information?

 A: For students who are interested in leasing, contact the Management Office at 213-738-5500 or email@example.com.